 Local Food and Short Supply Chains

-Food’s important role in EU rural development is highlighted by the European Commission in its policy emphasis on promotion of farm products.
-Proposals to update this policy were put forward in 2011, which draw attention to the fact that the, “EU has a culinary heritage of great diversity that should be exploited to the full.”
+Food’s important role in EU rural development is highlighted by the European Commission in its policy review on promotion of farm products.
+Proposals to update this policy were put forward in 2011, which draw attention to the fact that the “EU has a culinary heritage of great diversity that should be exploited to the full.”

 Partnership approaches for strengthening local food markets have been shown to be effective as rural development tools.
 Outcomes from such local food projects can help to underpin core elements of the rural economy in sustainable ways.
 For example, by working together, businesses participating in local food projects can find new ways of selling more of their products and attracting new types of customers.
 Stronger connections can be established between local agricultural, tourism and food supply sectors.